 - a rail fence must consist of four rails.

-- Assuming the sufficient fence requirements under the Texas Agricultural Code apply to landowners who must fence-in their livestock: The descriptions of what constitutes a sufficient fence under the Texas Agricultural Code apply to fences put up by landowners to fence-out livestock in areas that are not open range.
-Stock laws in counties that are not open range have various requirements for containing livestock, and different standards for when an owner of livestock may be in violation of a stock law or liable for damage caused by his livestock outside his property.
+- Assuming the sufficient fence requirements under the Texas Agricultural Code apply to landowners who must fence-in their livestock: The descriptions of what constitutes a sufficient fence under the Texas Agricultural Code apply to fences put up by landowners to fence-out livestock in areas that are open-range.
+Stock laws in counties that are not open-range have various requirements for containing livestock and different standards for when an owner of livestock may be in violation of a stock law or liable for damage caused by his livestock outside his property.